How to buy penny stocks in the UK 2025

 Pros

 • Low prices.
-Because they’re low-priced, investors can hold a diversified portfolio of penny stock companies without needing to spend as much as they typically would.
+Because they’re low-priced, investors can hold a diversified portfolio will less money, especially if you don’t have access to fractional shares.

 • Growth opportunity.
-Small cap, newly listed companies can often present great growth opportunities if you pick the right ones.
-However, it could be a bumpy ride to the top.
+Small cap, newly listed companies can present interesting growth opportunities.

 Cons

 • Very volatile.
-Penny stocks often experience extreme share price highs and lows within a matter of days (or even within the same day), which may not suit more cautious investors.
+Penny stocks often experience extreme share price highs and lows within a matter of hours or days, which may not suit more cautious investors.

 Compare share trading platforms